The Mavericks (New Date!)

 Tickets cost $59 in advance, $64 day of show (including all service charges).
 They are also available by phone through Hold My Ticket at 505-886-1251.

-CHAIRS WELCOME • COOLERS WELCOME • OUTSIDE FOOD OR DRINK WELCOME (No Alcohol allowed though!) • FOOD & N/A BEVERAGES AVAILABLE FOR PURCHASE (We are working on beer/wine options, but the state is not currently issuing permits.) • SHADE STRUCTURES OK (but need to be out of the way or taken down at show time) • NO RE-ADMISSION ONCE IN THE PARK • SORRY, NO PETS!
+CHAIRS WELCOME • COOLERS WELCOME • OUTSIDE FOOD OR DRINK WELCOME (No Alcohol allowed though!) • FOOD & BEER AVAILABLE FOR PURCHASE • SHADE STRUCTURES OK (but need to be out of the way or taken down at show time) • NO RE-ADMISSION ONCE IN THE PARK • SORRY, NO PETS!

 The Mavericks, the eclectic rock and country group known for crisscrossing musical boundaries with abandon, has gone through three distinct phases since it was founded in Miami in 1989: an initial period of heady success marked by big hits and critical acclaim in the '90s; a long hiatus starting 2003, when the musicians each went their own way; and finally, a triumphant reunion in 2012, which held long enough for them to recently celebrate the band's 30th anniversary.